adionmission/Shopping-Mall-Sales/README.md

 ![Screenshot-2](Images/5.png)

 Number of customers belonging to a specific region.
-We can see that most customers belong from region 4 that is West.
+We can see that most customers belong from region 4 that is <code>West</code>.

 ![Screenshot-2](Images/6.png)

 Number of customers belonging to a specific segment.
-We can see that most customers belong from segment 1 that is Consumer.
+We can see that most customers belong from segment 1 that is <code>Consumer</code>.

 ![Screenshot-2](Images/7.png)

 Number of customers who choosed a shipping mode.
-We can see that most customers choosed segment 3 that is Standard Class.
+We can see that most customers choosed segment 3 that is <code>Standard Class</code>.

 ![Screenshot-2](Images/8.png)